 Members of both Committees: Jun Yokota Masami Yamamoto, and Chiaki Mukai

-To invigorate discussions on the medium- to long-term direction of the Company at its Board of Directors Meetings, Fujitsu established the council to enable Independent Directors & Auditors, who maintain a certain degree of separation from the execution of business activities, to consistently gain a deeper understanding of Fujitsu’s business.
-In the Independent Directors & Auditors Council, members share information and exchange viewpoints so that they can each formulate their own opinions.
+In response to the requirements of Japan’s Corporate Governance Code, which facilitates the activities of Independent Directors and Auditors, and in order to invigorate discussions on the medium- to long-term direction of the company at its Board of Directors Meetings, the Company believes it essential to establish a system enabling Independent Directors and Auditors, who maintain a certain degree of separation from the execution of business activities, to consistently gain a deeper understanding of the Company’s business.
+Based on this recognition, the Company established the Independent Directors and Auditors Council.
+In the Independent Directors and Auditors Council, members discuss the medium- to long-term direction of the company and share information and exchange viewpoints so that they can each formulate their own opinions.

 We believe that both direct oversight to business execution by the Non-Executive Directors and the oversight by Audit & Supervisory Board Members that stays distant from the decision making and operation of business execution should work jointly to ensure highly effective oversight performance.
 The company adopts “the company with Audit & Supervisory Board system” that establishes the Audit & Supervisory Board, which is composed of the Audit & Supervisory Board Members appointed as an independent agent.